mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/nunchucks/index.md

 ![Domain sign up page error message](domain-sign-up-page-error-message.png)

 We can also log in at `/login`.
-We are presented with the same form, and if we try to log in with random credentials here's the error message we get:
+We're presented with the same form, and if we try to log in with random credentials here's the error message we get:

 ![Domain log in page error message](domain-log-in-page-error-message.png)